-The bulk of these invitations — 532 — went to candidates in Occupation In-Demand candidates.
+The bulk of these invitations — 532 — went to Occupation In-Demand candidates.

 The remaining 211 invitations went to candidates in the Saskatchewan Immigrant Nominee Program’s Express Entry sub-category, which is linked to the federal Express Entry system and allows Saskatchewan to nominate eligible candidates for permanent residence.